vjoel/tuplex/README.md

 In other words, all tuples of signature (String, Number) are contiguous in the index, and that contiguous group is separate from tuples of signature (Number, String).

+One more thing about nesting: it reduces the significance of the nested data.
+See [examples/order.rb](examples/order.rb)

 Contact
 =======